-When I began this blog, I had started it with the intention of sharing my own handwritten notes which I had so painstakingly made during my year as a tenth grade ICSE student.
-I am someone who cannot easily part with her books and notes.
-Hence, instead of letting them sit forever in a closet and have them gather dust, I thought of starting this blog so that other students could benefit from my notes without having to spend the time and energy.
+When I began this blog, I had started it with the intention of sharing my own handwritten notes which I had (so painstakingly) made during my year as a tenth grade ICSE student.
+Being someone who cannot easily part with her books and notes, instead of letting them sit forever in a closet and have them gather dust, I thought of starting this blog so that other students could benefit from my notes without having to spend the time and energy.
 Why do double the work, right?

-Why am I still writing this blog after three long years?
+Why am I still writing this blog after three (now, four!) long years?
 What do I get out of all this?
 Why toil after something which offers me no tangible direct reward?
-Why?

 I am also reminded of the countless times I have interacted with readers here and what a great feeling it is when they exhibit joy and pleasure to have come across a platform which provides them relevant educational material for free.
 It is with these two things in mind that I continue to keep this blog open for all.

 Hence, this blog has been and will continue to be inspired by my gurus, H.H.
 Pramukh Swami Maharaj and Pragat Guruhari H.H.
 Mahant Swami Maharaj.
-I pray to them to continue to grant me the will to maintain this blog so that I may do my own bit with the resources with which they have blessed me and thereby, earn their rajipo in what little way I can through this blog.
+I pray to them to continue to grant me the will to maintain this blog so that I may do my own bit with the resources with which they have blessed me.